rachelmrgls/fractalizer/README.md

 a light that moves with the camera fix index page/do writeup

-!!!!make smaller and then scale so that people can play at shitty resolutions on shitty computers/find screen recording software thats free + records mac audio
+!!!!-make smaller and then scale so that people can play at shitty resolutions on shitty computers/find screen recording software thats free + records mac audio

--make file uploader for music
+!!!!-make file uploader for music
+!!!!-less zoom

 stuff i don't think we'll have time for
 -put julia/mandelbrot into actual 2d